 -Dai.djl.pytorch.num_interop_threads=[num of the interop threads]

-It configures the number of the operations JIT interpreter fork to execute in parallel.
+This configures the number of operations the JIT interpreter forks will execute in parallel.

 -Dai.djl.pytorch.num_threads=[num of the threads]

-It configures the number of the threads within the operation.
-It is set to number of CPU cores by default.
+This configures the number of threads within the operation.
+It is set to the number of CPU cores by default.

 You can find more details in PyTorch.